There are a number of ways you can pay for a car, and if you don’t have the funds up front, a personal loan could be an option.

 When you’ve found your car you can start your application online or at your closest branch.
 We’ll let you know what documents you’ll need to supply to finalise your application.

-Once the funds have been approved, the money will either be transferred directly to the car dealer (secured car loans only) or deposited straight into your chosen account.
+Once the funds have been approved, the money will either be transferred directly to the car dealer (secured personal loan only) or deposited straight into your chosen account.
 You might even receive the funds on the same day.*